The history of this period sees San Marino in continuous struggle to defend its independence and the succession of three military occupations

-In 1503 the independence of the Republic was threatened by Cesare Borgia, called “Valentino” (1475-1507), Prince of Romagna and son of Rodrigo Borgia (Pope Alexander VI), who managed to occupy the territory for 6 months and to transfer the capital to Serravalle; however, in the end, opposed by the new Pope Giulio II, Valentino was forced to abandon the ambitious venture.
+1503: The Republic’s independence is threatened by Cesare Borgia, known as the Valentino (1475-1507), Lord of Romagna and son of Rodrigo Borgia (later Pope Alexander VI), who in that year succeeds in occupying it for 6 months and moves the capital to Serravalle.
+Upon his father’s death, opposed by the new pontiff Julius II, he is forced to give up the ambitious venture.

 Early 17th century: the Duchy of Urbino seems to be heading for an end due to the lack of heirs of Duke Francesco Maria della Rovere: the balance of relationships and protections that guaranteed San Marino’s independence is at risk.

 1603: A Treaty of Protection is signed with Pope Clement VIII, a pact that would later be confirmed by Pope Urban VIII in 1628 and would finally come into force in 1631 upon the death of Francesco Maria and the consequent passage of the Duchy of Urbino to the Holy See.
 San Marino thus manages to maintain its independence.

 1739: Cardinal Giulio Alberoni, papal legate of Romagna, penetrates San Marino territory with his troops taking advantage of a trivial pretext, namely the search for two outlaws (Pietro Lolli, former Councilor and Captain Regent and Marino Belzoppi).
 The Cardinal makes changes to the rules of San Marino and forces the authorities to swear allegiance to the Papal States.
 This episode triggers acts of rebellion by the population, which is followed by bitter clashes with the Cardinal’s troops.